sxjack/spektrum_telemetry/README.md

 # spektrum_telemetry

-Telemetry sensors for Spektrun using Arduinos.
+Telemetry sensors for Spektrum using Arduinos.

 Hex only.
 If you want a variation, raise an issue.